Yggdrasill/Naglfar/README.md

 ### plug _ destruct()

 This function takes the main plugin container as its argument, and frees the main plugin container.
 If the main plugin container is not malloced, it will throw an error.
 It does not return anything.

-Note that you have to uninstall() your plugins, as this is not done by this function.
+NOTE: This function _IS NOT_ thread-safe, it WILL destroy all your plugins.

 Last Words
 ---------